Riquinho93/Ads-Optmization-Reinforcement/README.md

-After this, we need read our dataset with Pandas.
-We can do it with this command:
+After that we need to read our dataset with Pandas.
+We can do this with this command:

       path = "/mydrive/data/"